eclipsesource/jsonforms-angular-material-playground/README.md

 # JsonformsAngularMaterialPlayground

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1

 ## Installation
 Run `npm ci` to install the necessary dependencies.

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Build

 Run `npm build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist` directory.
 Use the `-prod` flag for a production build.

 ## Running unit tests